 Further Analysis

-This chart demonstrates that we have over representation of male colleagues in our tramper driver, day drivers and site operations roles.
-Female colleagues are over represented in the HR and Procurement teams, however there is a more even distribution within the Continuous Improvement team for this reporting period
+This chart demonstrates that we have over representation of male colleagues in our drivers (trampers, day drivers, relief, casual), transport operations, planning, site operations roles and at Director level.
+Female colleagues are overrepresented in the Finance, HR and Procurement teams, however there is a more even distribution within the Quality and Continuous Improvement teams for this reporting period.

 Next Steps